We rank every race to win in ’25 and ’26 to ensure Democrats have

 What's at Stake

-REPs have the majority in the North Carolina State House and have 72 seats of 120 total, with 0 open.
-DEMs must flip 13 seats majority to secure the majority in the next election.
-In the North Carolina State House, there are 9 races within 5 points that are up for election in the next election.
-REPs have the majority in the State Senate, with a DEM in the Governor.
+REPs have the majority in the Florida State Senate and have 27 seats of 40 total, with 1 open.
+DEMs must flip 9 seats majority to secure the majority in the next election.
+In the Florida State Senate, there are 1 race within 5 points that are up for election in the next election.
+REPs have the majority in the State House, with a REP in the Governor.

 What is your Mission?